-In June 2001, EPA released a proposed rule on BART.
-This rule outlined the method for determining if a facility is eligible for BART, subject to BART provisions, and methods for conducting a BART control review.
+In June 2001, EPA released proposed guidelines on BART.
+This guidance outlined the method for determining if a facility has a BART-elgible source, if a source is subject to BART provisions, and methods for conducting a BART control review for such sources.